JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 ## Introduction
 Plugins can extend or add functionality to IDEs based on the IntelliJ Platform.
-This extensibility applies to a variety of JetBrains' IDEs, such as Android Studio, WebStorm, PhpStorm, and PyCharm.
 Plugins can be written in Kotlin or Java, or a mix of both, and are created using IntelliJ IDEA.
 Once completed, plugins can be packaged and distributed at [plugins.jetbrains.com](https://plugins.jetbrains.com).